iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 ### Daily Scrum

-**Purpose**: Coordinate work and unblock flow within 15 minutes.
+**Purpose**: Inspect progress toward the sprint goal and adapt the plan for the next 24 hours (within 15 minutes).
-**Inputs**: Board state, blockers, planned work for the next 24 hours.
+**Inputs**: Sprint goal, current board state, new information since the last Daily Scrum (completed work, new blockers, new risks).
-**Outputs**: Clear next steps, named unblockers, escalations triggered when needed.
+**Outputs**: An updated 24-hour plan (who will do what next), named owners for blockers, and escalations triggered when needed.

-### Sprint review
+### Sprint Review

-**Purpose**: Validate outcomes with stakeholders using working increments.
+**Purpose**: Inspect the increment with stakeholders and decide what to do next based on what was built.
-**Inputs**: Completed items that meet the Definition of Done, demo plan, release notes if shipping.
+**Inputs**: A working increment that meets the Definition of Done, the acceptance criteria for the items being reviewed, and the relevant stakeholders.
-**Outputs**: Acceptance decisions, feedback captured as backlog items, priority adjustments.
+**Outputs**: Acceptance decisions, feedback captured as new or updated backlog items, and an explicit backlog re-ordering by the Product Owner (they move high-value feedback items up so they are addressed sooner, they move lower-value planned items down if priorities changed, they split or rewrite items when the scope needs adjustment and then re-order them, and they decide whether urgent fixes or usability improvements should be scheduled next).

 ### Sprint retrospective